pixelart/ansible-role-platformsh-cli/README.md

 The executable name or full path to the PHP executable.
 This is defaulted to `php` if you don't override the variable.

+    platformsh_shell_config_path: ''

+Since the platform.sh CLI shell config contains bash autocompletion it can't be put into `/etc/profile.d` and thus you must define a path, where to put the file to load it globally.
+For example on Ubuntu/Debian you can use `/etc/bash.bashrc.d` and add the following snippet to `/etc/bash.bashrc`:

+    if [ -d /etc/bash.bashrc.d ]; then
+      for i in /etc/bash.bashrc.d/*.sh; do
+        if [ -r $i ]; then
+          . $i
+        fi
+      done
+      unset i
+    fi

 ## Dependencies

 None (but make sure you've installed PHP).